-Mass to be celebrated on during the Season of Ordinary Time/Advent/ Christmas/ Lent/Easter.
-Feast of (see Ordo) Attended by Whole School/Phase/Key Stage/Year Group )

-Check List Details Ministers

-INTRODUCTORY RITE

-Entrance Procession:

-Who (Father, Deacon, altar servers, readers)

-What (e.g. Book of Gospels, Processional Cross, workbooks etc)

-Music/hymn

-Lord have Mercy said or sung

-LITURGY OF THE WORD

-First Reading (From OT except during Easter Season when Acts is used)

-Psalm

-Gospel Acclamation said or sung (No Alleluia during Lent)

-Gospel

-Prayers of the Faithful (For the Global Church, for the world, for those in need, for the local community)

-LITURGY OF THE EUCHARIST

-Offertory Procession (only the bread and wine, gifts for the poor)

-Hymn/music

-Holy, holy said or sung

-Memorial Acclamation said or sung

-Great Amen said or sung

-COMMUNION RITE

-Our Father

-Lamb of God said or sung

-Communion

-Eucharistic Ministers

-Hymn/music

-CONCLUDING RITE

-Procession

-Recessional Hymn/music
+during the Season of Ordinary Time/Advent/ Christmas/ Lent/Easter.
+Feast Mass to be celebrated on of (see Ordo) Attended by Whole School/Phase/Key Stage/Year Group Details Check List Ministers INTRODUCTORY RITE Entrance Procession: Who (Father, Deacon, altar servers, readers) What (e.g. Book of Gospels, Processional Cross, workbooks etc) Music/hymn Lord have Mercy said or sung LITURGY OF THE WORD First Reading (From OT except during Easter Season when Acts is used) Psalm Gospel Acclamation said or sung (No Alleluia during Lent) Gospel Prayers of the Faithful (For the Global Church, for the world, for those in need, for the local community) LITURGY OF THE EUCHARIST Offertory Procession (only the bread and wine, gifts for the poor) Hymn/music Holy, holy said or sung Memorial Acclamation said or sung Great Amen said or sung COMMUNION RITE Our Father Lamb of God said or sung Communion Eucharistic Ministers Hymn/music CONCLUDING RITE Procession Recessional Hymn/music